MahirEmran/Sielify/Sielify_Privacy_Policy.md

 We may share Your personal information in the following situations:

-- __With other users:__ when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
+- __With other users:__ when You share personal information or otherwise interact in public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 - __With Your consent__: We may disclose Your personal information for any other purpose with Your consent.

 ## Retention of Your Personal Data